-The discount rate used to measure the total pension liability was 6.5 percent.
+The discount rate used to measure the total pension liability for the Plan Year February 28, 2019 and 2018 was 6.5 percent.
 The projection of cash flows used to determine the discount rate assumed the contributions from the BRA will meet the minimum funding requirements as supplied by the actuarially determined computation.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.